TrellixVulnTeam/swahilipython_SCMU/Doc/library/pdb.rst

 .. pdbcommand:: q(uit)

-   Quit from the debugger.
+   Quit kutoka the debugger.
 The program being executed is aborted.

 .. rubric:: Footnotes